Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 > {: .solution}
 {: .challenge}

-**EDITME** (This section needs more expandid)
+**EDITME** (This section needs more expandid) JM-Ok now?

 Scaling behaviour in computation is centred around the effective use of resources as you scale up the amount of computing resources you use.
 An example of "perfect" scaling would be that when we use twice as many CPUs, we get an answer in half the time.
-"Bad" scaling would be when the answer takes only 10% less time when we double the CPUs.
-This example is one of **strong scaling**, where the workload doesn't change as we increase our resources.
+"Poor" scaling would be when the answer takes only 10% less time when we double the CPUs.
+"Bad" scaling may see a job take longer to complete when more nodes are provided.
+This example is one of **strong scaling**, where we have a fixed problem size and need to know how quickly we can solve it.
+The total workload doesn't change as we increase our resources.

+The behaviour of a code in this strong scaling setting is a function of both code design and hardware layout.
+"Good" strong scaling behaviour occurs when the time required for computing a solution outweighs the time taken for communication to occur.
+Less desirable scaling performance is observed when this balance tips and communication time outweighs compute time.
+The point at which this occurs varies between machines and again emphasise the need for benchmarking.

 > ## Plotting strong scalability
 >
-> Use the original job script for 2 nodes and run it.
+> Using the original job script run HemeLB jobs at least 6 different job sizes, preferably over
+> multiple nodes.
+For the size of job provided here, we suggest aiming for a maximum of around
+> 200 cores.
+After each job, record the `Simulation Time` from the Report.txt file.
 >
-> Now that
-> you have results for 1 core, 4 cores and 2 nodes, create a *scalability plot* with
+> Now that you have results for 1 core, 4 cores and 2 nodes, create a *scalability plot* with
-> the number of CPU cores on the X-axis and the loop times on the Y-axis (use your
+> the number of CPU cores on the X-axis and the simulation times on the Y-axis (use your
 > favourite plotting tool, an online plotter or even pen and paper).
 >
 > Are you close to "perfect" scalability?